andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_domain_problem_modeling_erds/lesson_plan.md

       - rarer relationship
       - user and their profile
       - office and office manager
-      - sometimes it indicates that it should be attributes instead of another entity
+      - sometimes it indicates that it should be an attribute instead of another entity

     - one-to-many
       - user has many posts